Leamington Community Primary School

 If a child or member of staff needs emergency treatment or first aid:

 - There should be no delay in ringing 999 and requesting an ambulance.

-PLEASE NOTE WE HAVE CCTV OPERATING THROUGHOUT SCHOOL WITH THE CAMERAS IN THE MENTORS ROOM, HEAD’S OFFICE AND DHT OFFICE RECORDING SOUND.
+PLEASE NOTE WE HAVE CCTV OPERATING THROUGHOUT SCHOOL WITH THE CAMERAS IN THE MENTORS ROOM AND DESIGNATED SAFEGUARDING LEAD’S OFFICE RECORDING SOUND.